-In general, the setup aims at effective capital-market access and optimized risk mitigation with flexibility for the potential borrowers (sponsors).
+In general, the setup aims at effective capital-market access and optimized risk mitigation with flexibility for the potential borrowers (owners).
 Basically, the financing vehicle, nSFF, will act as a bank for the owners, thereby broadening their spectrum of financing opportunities.
-Thus, the credit risk is defined by the fundamentals of the owners and the credit-enhancement features built into the structure.

-Group structure

-nSFF is an indirectly owned joint venture (JV) among Fabege, Wihlborgs, Platzer, Catena and Diös, each of which hold 20% of the common stock in nSFF.
+Thus, the credit risk is defined by the fundamentals of the owners and the credit-enhancement features built into the structure. nSFF is a joint venture between five Swedish realestate companies Group structure nSFF is an indirectly owned joint venture (JV) between Fabege, Wihlborgs, Platzer, Catena and Diös, each holding 20% of the common stock in nSFF.
 These five companies are well established on the Swedish real-estate market.
-SFF Holding is an SPV solely set up for the ownership of nSFF. nSFF is initially capitalized with SEK 5mn but must always keep a minimum equity ratio of 10% with capitalization in connection with any transaction.
+SFF Holding is an SPV solely set up for the ownership of nSFF. nSFF is initially capitalized with SEK 5mn but is always required to maintain a minimum equity ratio of 10% with capitalization in connection with any transaction.
 The general structure